duckyb/BatteryMod/statsreset.md

 12. Make sure that during discharging you don't reboot your phone!
 Or else the system will create a new `batterystats.bin` file or if already made, it will get corrupted and you will have to start again from first step!
 13. Repeat steps 11 and 12 until the battery behaves normally.

-# Fix device forgetting Wifi networks
+# Fix device forgetting Wifi networks / Bluetooth broken

 1. With any `build.prop` editor or your root file manager edit your `build.prop` and set `ro.securestorage.support = false`.
 2. Save `build.prop` and download fix zip file to sd card. (use `#fixwifi` command in the telegram chatroom)